macloo/python-beginners/flask/part5_deploy/README.md

 Before proceeding with command-line `git`, your Flask app should be ready to deploy (all code completed and tested).
 You must also complete these steps:

 1. Install **Gunicorn**: You need to add a production-level web server to your web app.
-Heroku recommends [Gunicorn](http://gunicorn.org/) for Python applications.
-Activate the virtualenv for your app and install it with `pip install gunicorn`.
+Heroku recommends [Gunicorn](https://gunicorn.org/) for Python applications.
+Activate the virtualenv for your app and install it with `pip3 install gunicorn`.

 2. Create or update *requirements.txt*: Instructions are [here](http://bit.ly/python-reqs).
 Even if you created a *requirements.txt* file earlier, you must re-create it to add **Gunicorn** to the list. **This is absolutely necessary.**

-3. Make sure there is a *.gitignore* file in your repo and it excludes your *env/* or *venv/* folder.
-You should not commit virtual environment files; the *requirements.txt* file lists all the contents of your virtualenv so that it can be re-created on Heroku.
+3. Make sure there is a *.gitignore* file in your repo and it excludes your *env/* or *venv/* folder. **You must NOT commit virtual environment files** &mdash; the *requirements.txt* file lists all the contents of your virtualenv so that it can be re-created on Heroku.

 4. Create *Procfile*: This is a plain-text file that must be named exactly `Procfile` (uppercase P, and no file extension).
 Its contents declare which commands are run by the application's dynos on Heroku.
 Read more about *Procfile* [here](https://devcenter.heroku.com/articles/procfile).